Makaravilakku

 Devotees gather at Sabrimala sannidhanam to get glimpse of Makara Jyothi.

-Makaravilakku is a fire lit by the Travancore Devaswom Board secretly on the Makara Jyothi day for 3 times at ponnambalamedu with the help of Forest department, KSEB, Kerala police and other agencies of Government of Kerala.
+Makaravilakku is a mystic deepam (Fire glow) on the Makara Jyothi day that can be seen at ponnambalamedu.
 It can be seen from Sabarimala beneath the celestial star Sirius.
-Ponnambalamedu is at a height of 1170m and sabarimala is at a height of 544m above mean sea level.
+Ponnambalamedu is at a height of 1170m and sabarimala is at a height of 1,260m above mean sea level.
 The festival includes the Thiruvabharanam (sacred ornaments of the deity Ayyappan) procession and a congregation at the hill shrine of Sabarimala.
 An estimated half a million devotees flow to Sabarimala every year to view the fire.